-The expertise, judgment, and missions of the Water Quality Control Commission, Board of Health, and the Solid and Hazardous Waste Commission also will be subservient to the Independent Board.
-The wholesale shift of authority from state agencies charged with protecting public health, air quality, drinking water quality, and radioactive and hazardous waste disposal to the Independent Board is an unlawful second subject.
+The wholesale shift of authority from state agencies charged with protecting public health, air quality, drinking water quality, radioactive and hazardous waste disposal to the Independent Board is an unlawful second subject.

 Granting veto authority to one executive branch agency for rules promulgated by another executive branch agency also runs counter to the rules of all four impacted executive agencies and conflicts with the Colorado Administrative Procedures Act ("APA").
 The Colorado APA only grants the General Assembly, the legislative branch, the legal authority to determine if a new or amended rule complies with statutes via the annual rule review bill, and the Governor, executive branch, has the power to veto the annual rule review bill.
 C.R.S. § 24-4-103 (8)(c) & (d).
 The Colorado APA process for adopting rules does not contemplate another agency also having to adopt the same rule.